 Apple Watch Series 4 v Series 3: Price

 If you want stainless steel, your only option is the Series 4.
-Apple doesn't sell the stainless steel Series 3 any longer β same goes for the HermΓ¨s model.
-The Nike+ models are the same price as the aluminiums for both Series 3 and 4.
+Apple doesn't sell the stainless steel Series 3 any longer.

-Apple Watch Series 4 v Series 3: Verdict
+Apple Watch Series 4 v Series 3: Which is right for you?

 The Series 3 still matches up well against most of the smartwatch competition.
-It's a great smartwatch that offers plenty of everything, and it's the catalyst of the Apple's smartwatch sales boom.
-Plus that's a nice price cut considering its rivals in the Wear OS camp.
+It's a great smartwatch that offers plenty of everything, and if you can catch it during the regular price cuts, it's a no-brainer.